T–V distinction in the world's languages: Esperanto

 Esperanto is a T–V-distinguishing language, but usually vi is used for both singular and plural, just like you in modern English.
-An informal second person singular pronoun, ci, indeed exists, but it is seldom used in practice.
-It is intended mainly to make the familiar/respectful distinction when translating (literature, for example) from languages with the T–V distinction.
+An informal second-person singular pronoun, ci, indeed exists, but it is seldom used in practice.
+It is intended mainly to mark the familiar/respectful distinction when translating literature from languages with the T–V distinction into Esperanto.

 Some have imagined ci as an archaic term that was used before and then fell out of common usage; however, this is not true.
 It has appeared only sometimes in experimental language.
-In standard Esperanto, vi is always used since the beginning.
+In standard Esperanto, vi has always been used since the beginning.
 For example, ci appears in neither the Fundamenta Gramatiko nor the Unua Libro.
 But, especially in some circles, people have begun to use ci in practical language, mainly as the familiar and intimate singular, reserving vi for the plural and formal singular.
 Others use ci as singular and vi as plural regardless of formality.